ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 ### platform.getMinStake

-Get the minimum amount of tokens required to validate the requested subnet and the minimum amount of tokens that can be delegated.
+Get the minimum amount of tokens required to validate the requested Subnet and the minimum amount of tokens that can be delegated.

 #### **Signature**